-17 Resources I Use
+Tools and Resources I Use

-In this blog post, I ask myself: what do your modern professional learner and designer’s toolkit, resources, activities and communities look like?
+What do your modern professional learner and designer’s toolkit, resources, activities and communities look like?
 From time to time, I find it worthwhile to update and turn it into resources to use and iterate while experimenting and doing projects.
 To me, resources can vary from:

 - Actionable insights and contents